Pynckels/pynckels.github.io/2024-2-talrezew-info.md

 The difference between the before disk contents and the after disk contents are concentrated in the second partition (root file system).
 Note that a number of differences are due to a reboot between the 'before' and the 'after' situation in order to take a clean 'before' disk duplicate ('dd').

+Note that the used attack vectors are probably different for each type of CPU (x86, ARM, ...) and for each type of OS (Linux, Mac, Windows).
+The 'exercise' below is just an example.

 The meaning of the line prefixes are the following:

     'modified': files changed after the reboot and malware execution